 CloudZero gathers data from multiple sources, including Snowflake, Kubernetes, and multiple AWS, Azure, Oracle Cloud, and GCP services.

-The Cloud Cost Intelligence platform then analyzes your costs data and shows you how your cloud spend aligns to specific business outcomes, such as cost per feature, per customer, per project, per team, per environment, per service and more.
+The Cloud Cost Intelligence platform then analyzes your costs data and shows you how your cloud spend aligns to specific business outcomes, such as cost per feature, per customer, per project, per team, per environment, per service, and more.

-When you know how much you spend to support your product, feature, or service, you can more accurately decide what margin to set to achieve profitable pricing — instead of relying on gut feeling.
+When you know how much you spend to support your product, feature, or service, you can more accurately decide what margin to set to achieve profitable pricing — instead of relying on gut feeling. to see how you can better price your SaaS products to improve customer retention, profitability, and competitiveness.